Ramón Antonio Ramírez: Politics

-Ramirez became involved in local politics in the municipality of Veron in November 2013 accepting the nomination from the Movimiento Socio Político Nueva Generación [New Generation Socio-Political Movement], later gaining the endorsement from the Partido de la Liberación Dominicana [Dominican Liberation Party] after winning the Municipal District primary elections of December 13, 2015.
+Ramirez became involved in local politics in the municipality of Verón in November 2013 accepting the nomination from the Movimiento Socio Político Nueva Generación [New Generation Socio-Political Movement], later gaining the endorsement from the Partido de la Liberación Dominicana [Dominican Liberation Party] after winning the Municipal District primary elections of December 13, 2015.
 He won the general election in May 2016, getting more than 50% of the votes, to be elected as the District Director for the period 2016 - 2020.
 In this position he has accomplished much in a short time, implementing high-impact management changes.

 In October 2016, Ramírez was named Vice President of the Federación Dominicana de Distritos Municipales [Dominican Federation of Municipal Districts] (FEDODIM) at their annual Congreso Pedro Reynoso.
-He is regarded as a model young politician, with broad vision, tourism expertise, and a commitment to service and community leadership.

 Personal

 Ramirez is married to Wendy Ruth Gómez Banks, a lawyer, with whom he has three children: Wendely Manely Ramirez Gomez, Mariely Isabella Ramirez Gomez and Isanely Paulette Ramirez Gomez.